If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 Business owners defaulting on their SBA loan can apply for loan forgiveness, but that does not guarantee the SBA will approve the request.
 It is more commonly referred to as an "offer in compromise".

 The SBA evaluates your case and discusses the matter with the lender.
 The SBA may take action, but only after the lender has tried and failed to collect on the defaulted loan.
-The SBA purchases back between 50-85% of the loan and then turn to the business to collect the debt.
+The SBA purchases back between 50-85% of the loan and then turns to the business to collect the debt.

 The SBA will look to you, as the personal guarantor, to pay back the loan.
 If you cannot pay back the loan in full, you may submit an offer in compromise wherein you offer to pay a portion of the loan.
-The SBA has discretion to accept or reject your proposal.
+The SBA has the discretion to accept or reject your proposal.

 How Does the SBA Collect Debt?